LFhase/PAIR/README.md

 Updates:

+- [x] For deep networks, it might be a bit hard to apply PAIR to tune the whole models together.
+In this case, we recommend to first pretrain the feature extractor with our newly released feature learning algorithm [FeAT](https://github.com/LFhase/FeAT), and then freeze it and tune the last layer with PAIR! 😆😆😆
 - [x] A [introductory blog](https://mp.weixin.qq.com/s/F9_VZhDB6dsCkp4xe9ktdQ) in Chinese is released.
 Welcome to check it out! 😆
 - [x] Results are updated to [Wilds leaderboard](https://wilds.stanford.edu/leaderboard/).
 Note there are some slight differences due to the [evaluation](./WILDS/README.md).
 - [x] Camera ready version of the paper [link](https://openreview.net/forum?id=esFxSb_0pSL)!